KevinP0102/COMP4411_impressionist/README.md

-HKUST COMP4411 Fall24 Prject 1 - Impressionist
+HKUST COMP4411 Fall24 Project 1 - Impressionist

 ## List of Features
 #### You must add the following features to the Impressionist program: